Fundraising Tips and Ideas

 - Promote the walk via email.

-You can include a tag line in all of your emails that promotes your participation in Strut Your Mutt.
-Include the URL for your fundraising Web page in the tag line, too.
+Include a tag line in your email signature about Strut Your Mutt.
+Make sure to include the URL for your fundraising Web page in the tag line, too.

 - Post a flyer.

-Create a flyer and post it in various places: in the church newsletter, on the bulletin board in the office, at the gym or at school.
-Make sure to include the Best Friends website (bestfriends.org), the URL of your fundraising Web page, and the reasons why you are participating in Strut Your Mutt.
+Create a flyer and post it in your most frequented places.
+Include the Best Friends website (bestfriends.org), the URL of your fundraising Web page, and the reasons why you are participating in Strut Your Mutt.
 Adding a cute photo of your canine companion will help attract attention to your flyer.

 - Send a handwritten fundraising letter.

-When was the last time you received a handwritten letter?
-Did it make you feel valued?
-Letter-writing is a lost art these days, and that’s why when we receive a handwritten letter, it stands out as something special.
+Letter-writing stands out as something special.
 Make it even easier for people to support you by including a self-addressed, stamped envelope.
 You will be surprised at the donations that you receive.

 - Don’t get discouraged.